Bwc9876/menagerie/docs/content/pages/index.md

 # Generating the site

-To generate the site, run the `generate` command
+To generate the site, run the `generate` command.

 ```shell
 $ python -m menagerie generate
 ```

-You can also specify a different config file with the `--config` option
+You can also specify a different config file with the `--config` option.

 ```shell
 $ python -m menagerie generate --config=my-config.json